jdriselvato/NDS-Homebrew-Development/examples/Basic-RTS/PART_2/README.md

 #### House
 house.c & house.h will contain the functionality of the house.
 The house is used to create additional units which also requires the menu to be shown to do so.

+# Whats new?
+#### Timers & Units
+In this example we'll learn how to use the timer functionality to generate units.
+Units can be added to a queue and every 5 seconds a new unit will be generated and added to the map.